alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 #### KeepassXC

 KeepassXC does have some known vulnerabilities.
 However these vulnerabilities require direct physical access to the machine in order to be exploited.
 I believe this level of risk is acceptable and preferable in comparison to the alternative available.

+#### VPNs

+Just like the rest of the internet, there is a level of trust that goes into using VPN's.
+As such, using a VPN should always be thought of as moving to a higher level of trust.
+Before connecting, we simply must ask ourselves, "Do I trust the network that this vendor is offering more than I trust the network I am already on?"
+The answer to that question might depend on if you are at home or if you are at a dodgy coffee shop.
+Even when on a VPN, we need to maintain our operational security and continue practicing safe internet use.

 ## Closing